Deenar Nagar: Sports

 Football and cricket are given major importance in Deenar Nagar.
 Other sports like volleyball and gori are also played there.

 Dilkush Stadium is one of the best in the area and one of the oldest football clubs in the Kasaragod district.

 Victory Arts & Sports Club (VASC) Deenar Nagar is one of the oldest clubs, established in 1951 which is prominent in football, cricket & volleyball.

 Mosques

 Muhiyuddeen Jumah Masjid is the only mosque in Deenar Nagar.

 Transport

 Air

 The nearest airport to Deenar Nagar is Mangalore International Airport, which is around 44.8 km away from the town.
 Kannur International Airport, which is 141 km from the town is under construction.
 Other airports near Deenar Nagar is Calicut International Airport, lies about 223 km to the south and Mysore Airport, which is around 259 km to the south east.

 Road

-Deenar Nagar Bus Station is the only bus station in Deenar Nagar.
+Deena Nagar Bus Station is the only bus station in Deenar Nagar.
 Private buses are servicing through Deenar Nagar on regular intervals.